jvmaenpaa/Server-management/HelloAnsibleWorld.md

      - 'roles' directory has all the configured things we want to do on computers we have selected

 ## a) Sshecrets.
 Install SSH-daemon and test it by logging in with SSH
 I started by updating the packets and then downloading ssh with the command `sudo apt-get -y install ssh`.
 After that I made the daemon start on boot and started it with the command `sudo systemctl enable --now ssh`.
-Then I had to test it that it worked and on the screen shot belowe you can see that i didn´t run into any problems.
+Then I had to test it that it worked and on the screenshot below you can see that i didn´t run into any problems.
 For now.

 <img width="944" height="394" alt="image" src="https://github.com/user-attachments/assets/f6edfb6a-8346-4630-bfb7-4ebe77ab4bc8" />